1

 騶奭者,齊諸騶子,亦頗采騶衍之術以紀文。

-Zou Shi was one of the various Zou disciples of Qi.
+Zou Shi was one of the Zou disciples of Qi.
 He also collected much of Zou Yan's teachings to record them in writing.

 10